Wednesday, June 9, 2021

 Lemon wedges for serving

-Place oysters on a sheet pan in the refrigerator until ready to bake.
+Place the oysters in their shell on a platter or baking sheet and place in the bottom of the refrigerator until ready to bake.

 Add shallot and sauté 3 to 4 minutes.